ajm01/devfile-stack-samples/jpa/README-minikube.md

 ```
 This action will create a database instance pod in the 'my-postgresql-operator-dev4devs-com' namespace.
 The application will be configured to use this database.

+Add Database connection annotations to the Database Custom Resource Definition:

+On the dashboard, Navigate to Custom Resource Definitions > Database panel
+Click on the "sampledatabase" link in the Objects sub window
+Click on the Edit YAML icon
+Add the following annotations block under the `annotations:` section within the metadata block in the YAML:

+    service.binding/db.name: 'path={.spec.databaseName}'
+    service.binding/db.password: 'path={.spec.databasePassword}'
+    service.binding/db.user: 'path={.spec.databaseUser}'

+Save the YAML

 [comment]: <> (Add the following annotation block to the metadata block in the YAML as a sub-entry:)

 [comment]: <> (```)